 Day 1 – Oslo

 Arriving in Olso and exploring the capital of Norway on foot.
-Oslo is not a huge place, and you can easily explore it by foot, even if you only have one day to visit it.
+Oslo is not a vast place, and you can easily explore it on foot, even if you only have one day to visit it.

 What’s not to miss in Oslo?